Junior racing is held most Saturdays at the Peter Watts Criterium Track Glenvale

 Our Junior Development Program is for 9 to 14-year-olds and aims to promote junior cycling by developing skills on the bike, creating friendships with those who love riding, and an opportunity to race for those who wish to.

-Junior skills and group rides also happen at the Criterium Track most Saturdays before racing.
+Junior skills and group rides also happen at the Criterium Track most Saturdays or Sundays before racing.

 Skill sessions develop balance, handling, and maneuvering.
 A Group ride around the Peter Watts Criterium Track then follows to foster group riding and etiqite skills.

-For insurance purposes, riders are required to at least hold a ‘Ride’ licence.
-All licence requirements can be found at: https://cycling.org.au/membership/join-now
+For insurance purposes, riders are required to at least hold a ‘Lifestyle’ licence.
+All licence requirements can be found at: https://www.auscycling.org.au/membership

 An Australian Standards-approved helmet must be worn at all times